- How to Get UK Business Visa from India

-In my case, my husband and I applied Schengen visa for Austria, since Austria was the first country in our travel itinerary and we were planning to spend more time in Austria than the other three countries.
+In my case, my husband and I applied Schengen visa for Austria, since Austria was the first country on our travel itinerary and we were planning to spend more time in Austria than in the other three countries.

 Now let me tell you about the Schengen visa application process for Indians and how we got it, and any other questions you might have.